 But by Whom?

 To be honest – and like I have expressed in my previous post – I would not let just anyone touch my occlusion.
-I would love if the dentists would refer patients to the specialist in prosthodontics and stomatognathic physiology because they have the best knowledge and skills to treat the occlusion.
+I would love if the dentists would refer patients to the specialist in prosthodontics because they have the best knowledge and skills to treat the occlusion.
 And that’s something every patient is entitled to.

 Guilt Is a Heavy Load to Carry